-I currently live in Chicago, but I’ve also lived in Washington, D.C., and its surrounding suburbs; Baltimore, MD (briefly); and all around New Mexico.
-I regularly contemplate moving to Portland, OR that we did so.
+I currently live in Portland, Oregon, but I’ve also lived in Chicago, Washington, D.C., and its surrounding suburbs; Baltimore, MD (briefly); and all around New Mexico.
+Bill and I so regularly contemplated moving to Portland, OR that we did so.
 I still consider going back to Baltimore, MD.
 I don’t know if Bill still contemplates it.

 I’m in my 30s and discovering how much I am obsessed with food.
 My obsession is rooted in my undergraduate days, but didn’t really bloom until I landed in Chicago for a Ph.D. program.
 I have since left that program, and sometimes I very much miss it.
 Typically, though, I’m pretty sure I did the right thing.

 My immediate family consists of my husband, Bill, and our two dogs, Kiki the Corgi and Happy the Papillon1.

 I grew up surrounded by good cooks (my mother, grandmothers, Uncle L and sister, to name a few) and refused to learn.
 Not just didn’t put forth any effort – steadfastly refused to get in the kitchen to learn.
 Threw a fit or two when forced.